HL7/codex-radiation-therapy/input/pagecontent/index.md

 * Other medical providers

 The intended use cases include:
-* Prescribing, elaborating and managing RT treatment
+* Prescribing, elaborating, and managing RT treatment
 * Documenting delivered RT treatment

 ### Example Scenarios